NEFSC/READ-SSB-Lee-metadata/dealer.md

----
-output:
-  pdf_document: default
-  html_document: default
----
+## Overview

 Tables: CFDETSyyyy; CFDERSyyyy

 Location: Sole

 Schema: CFDBS

-## Overview
-The dealer data are transaction-level pricing at the level of the “market-category.”
+The dealer data are transaction-level reports at the level of the “market-category.”
 These data are primarily generated through mandatory reporting by federally-permitted fish dealers.
 The federal reporting is supplemented with data from non-federally-permitted (state-only) fish dealers.
 Data are currently reported electronically in partnership with ACCSP through SAFIS.

 + CFDETSyyyy contains “detailed species data” for 1994-2003
 + CFDERSyyyy contains “detailed species data” for 2004-present